u53rr007/CookieArena/Digital Forensics/Event Subscription/writeup.md

 ![{417F63FC-00A3-4BC7-9CEB-78D8345EFC73}](https://github.com/user-attachments/assets/29648c5c-64fe-498d-8865-19ba9d09bd0d)

 Inside we will have an interesting Python script that can help us: PyWMIPersistenceFinder.py.
 Scroll down to look for the usage of this script.
-That easy we already have the OBJECT.DATA file.
+That easy, we already have the OBJECT.DATA file.

 ![{3A60E14F-D142-48E4-818A-B983114E74A4}](https://github.com/user-attachments/assets/a7ab7351-45bc-4126-bcb6-c378d41c07b8).